gamithasam/npv/README.md

 ## Background

-I developed this program during my free time while studying the module **Project Management for Computer Science** at **NIBM**.
+I developed this program to practice my Swift skills as a beginner while studying the module **Project Management for Computer Science** at NIBM.
 This project was inspired by the need to calculate NPV for investment evaluations.
 The markdown table output makes it easy to integrate the results into platforms like Notion for note-taking.

 ## License